nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ## Retention period
 In standby mode, the device typically consumes 30 uA as described in section <a target="_blank" rel="noopener noreferrer" href="https://www.jaapsch.net/psion/tech03.htm#p3.4">3.4  STANDBY REGULATOR</a>.
-An XP device was measured at 19 uA continous, not including clock maintenance.
+An XP device was measured at 19 uA continous current draw from backup cells, not including clock maintenance.
 Assuming high performance Lithium / Manganese Dioxide (Li/MnO2) CR2032's and the device power not activated by pressing ON/CLEAR, the device at room temperature.
 Memory protection of ~1 year is anticipated, following loss of the 9 Volt main battery power.

 <BR>